The 8 Core Principles of Good Customer Service

 Service speed is based on various factors, like:

 Employee empowerment.
 The extent to which frontline employees can make decisions and bend the rules on their own.
-What sets service operations apart is the intensity of variability caused by the customer.
+Because what really puts service operations to the test is the intensity of variability caused by the customer.
 In other words, there will always be unexpected situations – how businesses react to them is what sets them apart.

 Besides being fast, your service answers should, obviously, be correct.
 Johnston's study shows that customers regard accuracy as the minimum.
 It won't raise customer satisfaction, but inaccuracy definitely causes dissatisfaction.